bareboat-necessities/lysmarine_gen/README.md

 # Set up

 Download the image file following 'Download' link below.
+Prepare SD card with the image.
 You can use Balena Etcher or Raspberry Pi imager to burn the image to an SD card.

 - Connect your NMEA 0183 boat device (wind instrument, etc) to RS-485 port of coremp135 (/dev/ttySTM3)